 Evaluating Your Choices

-Compared to other bond investments, munis offer a moderate amount of both risk and reward.
-While they aren’t as secure as treasury bonds, they’re less volatile than corporate bonds, and though they’re comparable to certain mutual bond funds, they may cost less to purchase individually.
-In our upcoming sections, we'll review some specific aspects of bond investing you'll want to consider, such as muni bond finances, taxes, credit ratings, and those rare-but-possible defaults.
+So you think you’re ready to start considering individual bond investments?
+In our upcoming sections, we'll review some specific aspects of muni bond investing you'll want to consider, such as finances, taxes, credit ratings, and those rare-but-possible defaults.

 In the meantime, you can head over to neighborly.com/explore to see what an individual municipal bond investment opportunity looks like.